proplot-dev/proplot/HOWTOCONTRIBUTE.rst

       base: master

 Note that you can create the pull request before you're finished with your feature addition or bug fix.
 The PR will update as you add more commits.
-ProPlot developers and contributors can then review your code and offer suggestions.
+Proplot developers and contributors can then review your code and offer suggestions.

 Release procedure
 =================

-Once version 1.0 is released, ProPlot will follow semantic versioning, with version numbers that look like ``vX.Y.Z``.
+Once version 1.0 is released, proplot will follow semantic versioning, with version numbers that look like ``vX.Y.Z``.
 A major version (``X``) causes incompatible API changes, a minor version (``Y``) adds functionality, and a patch (``Z``) covers bug fixes.
 But these are not strict rules -- more like guidelines.
-Currently, ProPlot's major version number is ``0``, reflecting the fact that the API is new and subject to rapid changes (although we try to make sure the changes are not without warning).
+Currently, proplot's major version number is ``0``, reflecting the fact that the API is new and subject to rapid changes (although we try to make sure the changes are not without warning).